 All cities are facing change and are changing.
 Some of these changes will be known and others unforeseen.
-The City faces numerous challenges and opportunities over the next few years.
-We must ensure our people are ready with the behaviours, skills and knowledge required to continue our 2030 work and address our new 2050 goals.
+Covid-19 significantly changed the way our employees and others worked, accelerating digital service adoption and flexible work patterns.
+Today, our workforce needs to be responsive, adaptive and resilient, more than ever.
 Our task is to plan for what we know is coming and develop an agile, change ready workforce that can readily adapt as challenges and opportunities arise.